spotDL/spotify-downloader/README.md

 No problem!

-◘ Just make a list.txt by running the following commands:
+◘ Just make a list.txt by running the following commands (ignore these if you're on windows):

 ```
 cd ~
 cd Spotify-Downloader/Music
 sudo nano list.txt
 ```
-(or simply edit C:\Python27\Music\list.txt to add the songs and save it)
+(on windows - simply edit C:\Python27\Music\list.txt to add the songs you want and proceed to running the script and type the command ```list``` into the script and voila!)

 add all the songs you want to download, in our case it is: